Yu-Group/covid19-severity-prediction/data/readme.md

         - **jhu_interventions**: contains the dates that counties (or states governing them) took measures to mitigate the spread by restricting gatherings (e.g., travel bans, stay at home orders)
         - **mit_voting**: county-level returns for presidential elections from 2000 to 2016 according to official state election data records

+- **Miscellaneous Data**
+	- **bts_airtravel**: survey data including origin, destination, and itinerary details from a 10% sample of airline tickets from the Bureau of Transportation Statistics

 ## Quickstart